Western Michigan University School of Music offers the Master of Music in Performance – Choral Conducting

 Graduate conducting students at WMU benefit from considerable podium time in front of all our ensembles.
 During the course of the 2-year program, each student will be assistant conductor for the University Chorale and Collegiate Singers.
 Furthermore, each student will complete two full semesters as Conductor of the Collegium Musicum.
 Involvement with the opera program, women's chorus, and vocal jazz programs is also possible for students interested in those genres.

 WMU’s School of Music has been host to many esteemed guest conductors, choirs, and master teachers.
 Our conducting students benefit directly from the masterclasses, presentations, and lessons with these professionals.
-Recent academic years have included a residency with master teacher Simon Carrington, and masterclasses with composer/conductor Alice Parker, musicologist Mollie Stone, conductor Beverly Taylor, conductors Peter Bagley and Andrew Clark, and the award-winning choral ensemble, Chanticleer.
+Recent academic years have included a residency with master teacher Simon Carrington, and masterclasses with composer/conductor Alice Parker, musicologist Mollie Stone, conductors Beverly Taylor, Peter Bagley, Andrew Clark, Andrew Megill, and the award-winning choral ensemble, Chanticleer.

 Please see the School of Music graduate page for more information on the graduate conducting program at WMU.